necdetsaltek/Laravel-8-CRUD-by-Livewire-with-Modal-usage/README.md

 # Laravel-8-CRUD-by-Livewire-with-Modal-usage
-LARAVEL 8 CRUD Operations by using Livewire and Using Modal this repository is updated for laravel 8 from below link that is originals so Laravel 7
+LARAVEL 8 CRUD Operations by using Livewire and Using Modal .

+This repository is updated for laravel 8 from below link that is originals so Laravel 7

 For laravel 7